 Architectural Drawings as Art - Prices & Appraisals

 Q: I own several of what look like the architect's original drawings for a well-known building in our town.
-Construction began in 1895 and was completed in 1896.
-They're not blueprints but are more like watercolors that show what the building would look like after completion.
-The watercolors show the building on a street with people walking on the sidewalk and up the building's front stairs.
-On the street are about twelve horse-drawn carriages.
-The pictures are dated 1894 and are signed by the architect.
+Construction began in 1927 and was completed in 1929.
+They're not blueprints but are more like drawings and watercolors that show what the building would look like after completion from various perspectives.
+The best one shows the building as it would look on a street with people walking on the sidewalk and up the building's front stairs.
+Also pictured on the street are about twelve cars and trucks.
+The pictures are dated 1926 and are signed by the architect.
 Are they worth anything?

-A: Your watercolor drawings, also referred to as architectural renderings, are collectible and have value.
-Just how much value they have depends on their artistic merits as well as and on the works of archtecture they illustrate.
-Evaluate these and any other original artworks of an architectural nature, including blueprints, according to the following criteria in order to determine how significant they are and how much money they're worth.
+A: Your watercolors and drawings, also referred to as architectural renderings, are collectible and have value.
+Just how much value they have depends on their artistic merits as well as and on the work of archtecture they illustrate.
+Evaluate these and any other original artworks of an architectural nature, including blueprints, according to the following criteria in order to determine how significant they are and how much money they may be worth:

 How interesting is the composition of the rendering?
 The more complex and detailed an architectural drawing is, the more valuable it tends to be.
-Those that illustrate buildings in city settings and show activities like people walking or driving motor vehicles, or in your case, carriages, tend to be more valuable than technical elevations and blueprints.
+Those that illustrate buildings in city settings and show activities like people walking or driving motor vehicles tend to be more valuable than technical elevations and blueprints.
 Drawings in color are preferred over those in black and white, and those in pen and ink or watercolor are preferred over those in pencil.
 Since your drawings have both action and color, they have greater than average collectible value.

 How famous is the subject matter of your renderings?
 The more important the building depicted in an architectural drawing, the greater the value that drawing tends to have.
 Drawings of important buildings are avidly sought after by architectural memorabilia collectors as well as by museums and historical societies.
 You can imagine how much the original designs for the Capitol Building in Washington, D. C. might sell for, for example, if they ever came onto the open market.
 Drawings submitted to major architectural competitions also have premium value, especially when the submitting architect won the competition, but also if the drawings received awards or mentions of any kind, even though they may not have won the grand prize.